cfrioux/miscoto/README.md

 A metabolite that is producible from a set of nutrients is described as being "in the scope of the seeds".
 The computation is made using logic solvers (Answer Set Programming).
 The present modelling ignores the stoichiometry of reactions (2A + B --> C is considered equivalent to A + B --> C), and is therefore suited to non-curated or draft metabolic networks.

-MiSCoTo computes the set of metabolites that are producible by a community (with or without a host).
+MiSCoTo computes the set of metabolites that are producible by a community (with or without a host) and the orphan and deadend metabolites in the community.
 It can also compute minimal communities starting from a large community under a defined objective (production of targets by the community of by the host).

 **If you use MiSCoTo, please cite:**